geothermaldev/Apatite/docs/SETUP.md

   ```
 - Now make sure to save the file and then rename it to `schedules.js` (removing the "example." part).
 - Click on the bookmark you set up earlier.
 If you are redirected or see your fallback schedule then you're done!
 If you see an error there could be an issue with your configuration.
 If you need help open an issue!

+### Custom Themes

+By default Basil only has a dark theme.
+But you can override this by editing the properties in [css/theme.css](../css/theme.css) by editing the file itself or using a userstyles manager!